 - On PC Critical Hits the bonus dice of damage will be maximized.
 Ex. a critical hit for 3d8 of damage will roll a set of dice and then add 24 (3×8) to the rolled set.

 - Feats are approved, including those from XGtE and Tasha’s:

 - The portion of the Sharpshooter feat with “-5 to hit and +10 damage” is not approved.
 The rest is valid if desired.

 - Pole Arm Master bonus attack is + Strength modifier only.

-- (Proposed Feat) Veteran Battle Caster (must be level 8+) PC can use ONE of two effects in a day, decided at dawn.
+- Proposed Feat 2) Veteran Battle Caster (must be level 8+) PC can use ONE of two effects in a day, decided at dawn.

 - One selected spell of 3rd level or less that requires Concentration does not require Concentration for this day.